In India, a nation of shopkeepers frets over retail reform

 Foreign retailers will be allowed to set up only in cities with a population of more than 1 million and only in states that want them.
 The retailers must make a minimum investment of $100 million and must source at least 30 percent of goods from local, small industries.

-But the Confederation of All India Traders, which represents small and medium-sized businesses in the unorganized retail sector, fears that foreign supermarkets will crush opposition by undercutting the mom-and-pop stores with lower prices.
+But the Confederation of All India Traders, which represents small and medium-sized businesses in the unorganised retail sector, fears that foreign supermarkets will crush opposition by undercutting the mom-and-pop stores with lower prices.

 "Once they are able to wipe out the competition, they control and dominate the retail and then dictate the prices," said Praveen Khandelwal, the confederation's general secretary.
 "If we allow them to have total control from back-end to front-end, then the country will become captive at the hands of multinational companies."